A New Framework of Multistage Estimation: Estimation of Poisson Parameters

 \subsubsection{Asymptotic Analysis of Multistage Sampling Schemes}

-In this subsection, we shall focus on the asymptotic analysis of the multistage sampling schemes which follow stopping rules derived from Chernoff bounds of CDFs of $\wh{\bs{\lm}}_\ell$ as described in Theorem \ref{Pos_abs_Chernoff}.
+In this subsection, we shall focus on the asymptotic analysis of the multistage sampling schemes which follow stopping rules derived from Chernoff bounds of CDF $\&$ CCDF of $\wh{\bs{\lm}}_\ell$ as described in Theorem \ref{Pos_abs_Chernoff}.

 Let $\lm^* > 0$.
 We assume that the sample sizes $n_1, n_2, \cd$ are chosen as the ascending arrangement of all distinct elements of the set \be \la{defposabs} \li \{ \li \lc \f{ C_{\tau - \ell} \; \ln (\ze \de) }{ \mscr{M}_{\mrm{P}} (\lm^*, \lm^* + \vep ) } \ri \rc : \ell = 1, 2, \cd \ri \}, \ee where $\tau$ is the maximum integer such that $\f{ C_{\tau - 1} \; \ln (\ze \de) }{ \mscr{M}_{\mrm{P}} (\lm^*, \lm^* + \vep ) } \geq \f{ \ln \f{1}{\ze \de} }{ \vep }$, i.e., $C_{\tau - 1} \geq - \f{ \mscr{M}_{\mrm{P}} (\lm^*, \lm^* + \vep ) } { \vep }$.
 With regard to the asymptotic performance of the sampling scheme, we have